q-nick/npm-gui/README.md

 ### How to use

 Open terminal and go to folder with ```package.json``` file and type ```npm-gui``` (if installed globally) or ```./node_modules/npm-gui/bin/npm-gui``` (if installed locally).
+Now you should be able to open GUI in your browser - navigate to http://localhost:1337/

 ### Welcome
 npm-gui is a GUI tool for NodeJS based projects.
 The main key is to easily work with package.json and node_modules folder.
 Even developers who aren't familiar with task runner like Gulp and GruntJS should won't have any problems.